 The following example configures an Ethernet Class 1 device (pkt0).
 The first line creates the device, assigns the symbolic name of pkt0, and specifies a software interrupt number of 0x65.
-The second line allows the Wireless Router to transmit data through this device (up), and turns the physical device on, making it ready to transmit or receive data (enable).
+The second line marks the device as running (up), and enables the processing of interrupts on incoming data (enable).

+'''

-TAL> device make packet pkt0 0x65 TAL> device config pkt0 up enable
+TAL> device make packet pkt0 0x65

+TAL> device config pkt0 up enable

+'''

 The following example configures the watchdog timer that causes a reset if the TALnet software becomes unstable.
 The first line creates the device and assigns the symbolic name wdt0.
-The second line turns the watchdog software recovery feature on.
+The second line enables the watchdog timer device.